Leaky Paywall - MagHub integration

 Mapping Leaky Paywall Levels to MagHub Subscriptions

 Go to Leaky Paywall > Settings > Subscriptions and scroll down to Subscription Levels.
-Using the MagHub Plans setting on each level, map it to the corresponding plan inside of your MagHub account.
+Using the MagHub Pub ID and MagHub Plans setting on each level, map it to the corresponding plan and/or publication inside of your MagHub account.

 Subscriber Login Flow